Wiregrass Farmer

 There is reason to doubt the stories of Miz Nora, as she was called, because among other stories, she told of leading her family's covered wagon through the woods at night with a lantern.
 The time frame she gave for this would have her being about two or three years old at most, considering her stated birthday.
 Miz Nora, for reasons no one really knows, postdated the first edition of The Wiregrass Farmer and Stockman to 1899 in subsequent editions of the paper by changing its volume number.
 It is believed that Lawrence's religious paper was published in 1899, and she included those editions as part of The Wiregrass Farmer.

 The first actual Wiregrass Farmer and Stockman was published on the last Saturday in March 1902.
 It has remained in business ever since, publishing an issue each week.
 The newspaper serves as the official Legal Organ for Turner County and the cities of Ashburn, Rebecca, and Sycamore.

 The University of Georgia has microfilmed copies of extant editions on file at the Athens campus in the Newspaper Project archives.
 These records are often sought out by genealogy hounds researching their families.
 Most of the microfilmed editions at the UGA Athens Campus may also be viewed at the Victoria Evans Memorial Library in Ashburn.
 Bound volumes of the newspaper begin in the 1940s with significant gaps which grow smaller as the volumes approach more recent times.

+PDF versions of the paper dating to 2005 are available at the Victoria Evans Memorial Library on DVD and the newspaper offices on N. Gordon Street in downtown Ashburn.

 In 1924, the Wiregrass Farmer won the "Sutlive Trophy" as the newspaper that did the greatest service to its community.
 In 1931, also received the "Bankston Trophy" for giving the best local news.

 Joe Lawrence and unnamed partners were the first owners.
 The Wiregrass was later owned by Nora Lawrence Smith and business manager F.M.
 Tison.
 The paper was sold to a friend of Smith's.
-It was later sold to Trib Publications, the present owner.
+It was later sold to Trib Publications.
+In October 2021, the paper was purchased by longtime editor Ben Baker and publisher Maria Hardman as part of their company B&H Publications Co., LLC.
+Ms. Hardman was the group publisher for Cook Publications, a subsidiary of Trib.
+B&H currently owns the Adel News Tribune and the Ocilla Star as well.

+Shortly thereafter the company also purchased the 2-story building which was the newspaper's second location in Ashburn.

-The Wiregrass Farmer has had five managing editors in its more than 100 years: Lawrence, Smith, Austin Saxon, Dave Taylor (for a six-month period), and present managing editor and publisher Ben Baker, who has worked for the paper since 1994.
+The Wiregrass Farmer has had five managing editors in its more than 100 years: Lawrence, Smith, Austin Saxon, Dave Taylor (for a six-month period), and present co-owner and B&H Executive editor Ben Baker, who has worked for the paper since 1994.